 Come up here, Oh dusty feet!
 Here is fairy bread to eat.
 Here in my retiring room, Children you may dine On the golden smell of broom And the shade of pine; And when you have eaten well, Fairy stories hear and tell.
 By Robert Louis Stevenson

-Fairy bread is so easy to customise for special holidays with the classic cake sprinkle hundreds-and-thousands, sparkly festive sprinkles, Halloween sprinkles, green sprinkles for St Patrick's Day, or red, white and blue sprinkles for US Independence day, etc.
+Fairy bread is so easy to customise for special holidays with the classic cake sprinkle hundreds-and-thousands, sparkly festive sprinkles, Halloween sprinkles, green sprinkles for St Patrick's Day, or red, white and blue sprinkles for US Independence day, etc. Another idea is to create a green and red sprinkled Fairy bread, and call it 'Elf'bread' to enjoy along with a North Pole breakfast, on the first of December or Christmas Eve.
+Or perhaps the Elf on the Shelf can prepare some messy Fairy or 'Elf' bread one morning during December.
+You can use different cookie cutters to create different figures and shapes.

 The Dutch equivalent of fairy bread Hagelslag

 Hagelslag is a traditional popular Dutch breakfast.
 The origins of Hagelslag date back to to the early 1900s when a Dutch sweet/candy company invented aniseed flavoured sprinkles that were intended as a sweet bread topping.
+The name Hagelslag translates from Dutch to mean 'hailstorm'.

 In 1936, another candy company created sprinkles made with chocolate after a young boy wrote a letter to the company asking for a chocolate bread topping.
+Nowadays, Hagelslag is a very popular breakfast food for Dutch kids and adults.
+The bread is often toasted before spreading with butter and sprinkling with Hagelslag.

+The Hagelslag sprinkles come in a variety of flavours including chocolate, chocolate flakes, aniseed, and several different fruit varieties.
 The Dutch love Hagelslag so much that they munch through 750,000 thousand slices of Hagelslag per day and 14 million kilos of Hagelslag per year!

-So what came first the Australian Fairy bread or the Dutch Hagelslag?
+What came first the Australian Fairy bread or the Dutch Hagelslag?

 Who actually invented Fairy bread the Australians or the Dutch is an an-going debate!
 Although both versions appeared around the same time in the 1930s so perhaps it was a coincidence.
+Also, Robert Louis Stevenson, the Scottish poet, throws a spanner-in-the-works with his mention of Fairy bread within his 1885 poem.

 🔪 How to prepare